bward3/coding-practice/README.md

-# Blind 75 Practice
+# Leetcode Blind 75 Practice

 ## 2-sum

 <code>Input: (nums, target) where nums is an array of integers and target is the target sum </code>

-<code>Output: [i,j] where i and j are the indeces of the solution relative to the nums array </code>
+<code>Output: [i,j] where i and j are the indeces of the solution relative to the nums array</code>

 ### Solution

 We need to check all possible combinations of two numbers to exhaust all possibilities, so I chose a double pointer approach.
 The outer loop keeps track of the first index `i`, and the inner loop keeps track of the second index, `j`.
-We don't need to check numbers we've already looked at, so the inner loop index `j` will begin at `i+1`, where `i` simply starts at 0 and loops through the entire input array.
+We don't need to check combinations we've already looked at, so the inner loop index `j` will begin at `i+1`, where `i` simply starts at 0 and loops through the entire input array.
 If we find `i` and `j` where `nums[i]+nums[j] = target` we return `[i,j]`.
 If both loops finish without finding a solution, return empty array.
-This algorithm is O(n<sup>2</sup>)
+This algorithm is O(n<sup>2</sup>).

+With a little sleep and a brush-up on hash tables, I came up with another solution that only needs O(n) time to find a solution.
+This means we will only use one loop through the nums array, and use the hash table's constant lookup time to find the correct solution efficiently.
+Inside our loop, we will first calculate `dif`, the difference between our input `target` value and the value of `nums[i]`.
+On each iteration we push a `nums` value into the hash where the key is `nums[i]` and the value is `i`.
+This way, when we calculate the `dif` in a subsequent iteration, and the hashtable lookup finds a value that is already defined, we know there is a solution, and can return `[i, hash[dif]]`.
+If we finish the loop without a return, there is no solution to be found.

 ## Max profit